Phrase and beyond

 We don’t need the other setup options for our project

-We’ll need an access token to connect our Phrase project to the Phrase Strings integration for WordPress in a minute.
+We’ll need an access token to connect our Phrase project to the Phrase Strings localization plugin for WordPress in a minute.
 Let’s create an access token while we’re in the Phrase console.
 We can do that by clicking on our name near the top-right of the screen to open a dropdown, then clicking Access Tokens.

 Next, let’s click the Generate Token button.